Ductile Iron Pile Products

 The same pile sections are used for both end-bearing and friction applications.
 However, the various accessories are specific to the type of application and method for loading resistance:

-Standard pile caps for piles installed using the dry installation method.
+Standard drive shoes for piles installed using the dry installation method.

-Alternative pile caps for dry installation methods, typically for end-bearing (non-friction) piles, used when driving through harder material such as partially weathered rock or glacial till.
+Alternative drive shoes for dry installation methods, typically for end-bearing (non-friction) piles, used when driving through harder material such as partially weathered rock or glacial till.

 Conical Grout Shoe

-Conical grout shoes are used for installation of grouted friction piles.
+Conical grout shoes are used for installation of exterior grouted (wet installation) piles.
 Grout shoes have a larger diameter than the pile, creating an annulus around the pile which enables the placement of fine-aggregate concrete (grout) to encapsulate the full length of the pile shaft.
 Grout shoe diameters range from 150 mm (5.9 in) to 370 mm (14.6 in).
-Appropriate cap sizes depends on the pile size, soil conditions, hammer size and desired design capacity.
+Appropriate shoe sizes depends on the pile size, soil conditions, hammer size and desired design capacity.

 A coupler is used to connect two partial pile sections in place of the standard spigot and socket connection.
 Couplers are most often used when piles are driven in low headroom environments where pile sections must be cut for overhead access.
 Couplers are not required for standard applications with full-length pile sections utilizing the Plug and Drive connections.